INRIM/inrim-forms-demo/README.md

-# Forms Demo Italia Theme
+# Forms Demo Italia Theme - WIP

 Forms Demo is a Demo project to test builder and render with CRUD Api that implement italian [AGID Theme](https://github.com/italia/bootstrap-italia/)

-Thi project at build time download and add the repo [Form Templates Italia Theme](https://github.com/INRIM/forms-theme-italia)
+This project at build time download and add the repo [Form Templates Italia Theme](https://github.com/INRIM/forms-theme-italia)

+Project is in WIP

 ## Features